dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/recognized-text-line-element.md

 **Return value**

-Returns the text of the text line.
+The recognized text of the line.

 ### getConfidence

-Gets the confidence level of the recognized text.
+Returns the confidence score for the recognized text line.

 ```java
 int getConfidence()